 The overnight will be scheduled for Thursday night.
 If there is a forecast of thunderstorms for that evening, the overnight may be moved to another night.

 Required/Recommended to bring:

 · At least 2 extra water bottles besides what normally bring for day at camp

 · Sleeping pad (campers will be sleeping on the ground under the big tent in the woods)

 · Flashlight/head lamp

 · Warm clothes, cool clothes, extra clothes for Friday

-· NO tents are allowed
+· NO parents, tents, cameras, portable video games, etc. are allowed

 · Cell phones are allowed but to be brought at your own risk for emergency use only and will be kept in the camper's backpack and only be allowed to be taken out with permission from the counselors.
 We recommend you program all your emergency contact numbers into the phone including non-parent ones.
 You will be given the counselor's phone numbers and can text or call them if needed.

 The Bolton Conservation Trust and Tom Denney Nature Camp take no responsibility for anything brought to the camp.